BlueBrain/basalt/README.md

 ## Getting the code

-This repository grabs few third-party libraries *git submodules*.
+This repository grabs few third-party libraries as *git submodules*.
 To clone them when you clone basalt, use `git clone --recursive` option.

 If you have already cloned basalt, you can get submodules with command:
 `git submodule update --recursive --init`

 ## C++ Library